segmentio/segment-docs/src/connections/destinations/catalog/actions-amplitude/index.md

 Use the [Order Completed](/docs/connections/spec/ecommerce/v2/#order-completed) event to track revenue with Amplitude.
 This event records a list of products that a user purchased in a single transaction.
 This is the best way for sites that have a shopping cart system to track purchases.

-You can currently use this event only for data coming from a server or web [source](/docs/connections/sources/).
-An `Order Completed` event from mobile using our bundled Amplitude integration will work the same as our standard `track` event documented above.
+You can use this event only for data coming from a Cloud-mode [source](/docs/connections/sources/).
+An `Order Completed` event from mobile using the bundled Amplitude integration will work the same as the standard `track` event documented above.

 The example below shows an "Order Completed" event with its properties.